sourceduty/ChatGPT/README.md

 > "*Feedback: Scrolling down the list of custom GPTs should be a lot easier and without a button that delays the scrolling.
 I can't scroll down because of the button delaying the scrolling.*"

+> "*ChatGPT didn't use any semicolons which means they created a personal bias and didn't automatically improve my writing skills.*"

 ![Load More](https://github.com/user-attachments/assets/a94d56aa-e570-494e-9530-44fd7c632573)

 <br>